w3c/wcag3/README.md

   - `true` indicates the slug to reach the howto is consistent with the folder and filename of the current file
   - A string value indicates an exact slug
   - *This should currently be avoided until the informative documentation is revisited*
+- `issueLabel` - Optional string; specifies the issue label corresponding to a provision
+  - This is only necessary when the label does not match the provision's title, e.g. if a provision is renamed after it was first published
+  - Excludes the "P - " prefix
+  - It may help to think of this as a "legacy title" field
 - `status` - Optional string: one of the status indicators outlined in the Explainer (in lowercase)
 - `title` - Optional title of the guideline, requirement, or term
   - If unspecified, this will be derived from the slug,